syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:playspeed}

-It returns the speed of the audio/video player.
+Returns the speed of the audio/video player.